eatontarbell/Latin-101/reading1.md

 ---
 Translation Into English:
 Hercules killed Antaeus, son of the earth, in Libya.
 Here he was killing guests; he killed him by wrestling.
 He slew Cygnus, the son of Mars, with his arms.
 Mars came and contended with him with arms for his son's sake, but Jupiter sent a thunderbolt between them.
-❌ Hesione's whale was attached to Troy.
+❌ Hesione's whale was attached to Troy. **Correction: Hesione put the whale next to Troy.**
  He killed him;
  Laomedon, the father of Hesiones, because he did not return her, he killed with an arrow. ❓ **English?**